The key to running a successful business depends on various elements working in perfect harmony. This includes your GTM or go-to-market strategy.

 - Number of subscribers or app downloads

 8. Identifying resource and budget needs

 This step involves the identification of ongoing resource and budget needs that will continue after your product or service has entered the market.
-This includes money and time spent on the maintenance of your product, marketing budget needs, UX design technologies and tools required, and such other factors that affect the lives of the stakeholders.
+This includes money and time spent on the maintenance of your product, marketing budget needs, UX design strategy, technologies and tools required, and such other factors that affect the lives of the stakeholders.

 To sum up, a solid go-to-market strategy can increase the likelihood of success for your product.
 Know how Divami’s UX/UI designers can help put your plan into action by calling us.